developerfromjokela/HomeAssistant-NissanConnect/README.md

-# NissanConnect for Home Assistant
+# NissanConnect [JAPAN] for Home Assistant

-An unofficial integration for interacting with Nissan Connect vehicles.
-Based on the work of [mitchellrj](https://github.com/mitchellrj) and [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect).
+An unofficial integration for interacting with Nissan Connect Japan vehicles.
+Based on the work of [mitchellrj](https://github.com/mitchellrj), [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect) and [dan-r](https://github.com/dan-r/HomeAssistant-NissanConnect).
 I have no affiliation with Nissan besides owning one of their cars.

 This integration is heavily EV-focussed as thats what I have, and currently has only been confirmed to work in Europe.